 8. DO NOT EAT ANYTHING THAT CONTAINS ADDITIVES OR PRESERVATIVES OR IS OUT OF A PACKET;

 9. Think like a ‘cave man/woman’.
-If it has gone through 2 or more processes before hitting the shelf, it is not worth eating, go for foods that are PICKED from a tree/bush, PLUCKED from the ground, or CUT from a lean, fast animal (fish and poultry are best); and
+If it has gone through more than 2 processes before hitting the shelf, it is not worth eating, go for foods that are PICKED from a tree/bush, PLUCKED from the ground, or CUT from a lean, fast animal (fish and poultry are best);

 In closing… Don’t submit to pressure.
 Don’t feel embarrassed to ask for an alternate option or for a chef to change a dish so that it doesn’t contain certain things.
 Remember there is a healthy ‘whole food’ alternative for every dessert or processed food.
 Start cooking… We can all make the most amazing dishes using ‘whole food’ ingredients within the guidelines of what I have written – our predecessors have done it before us, why can’t we?!